top of page

 4. Maintenance Costs Are Increasing — Strong Brands Reduce Turnover

 Even stabilized assets are impacted by tariffs.
 From appliance parts to finish materials, the cost of maintaining and upgrading units has increased.
+Reducing tenant turnover becomes essential.

 A strong brand fosters tenant loyalty and retention — one of the most effective ways to protect NOI.
+Here’s how brand impacts operations:

 • Creates emotional connection and pride of place